-The total amount of insured losses calibrated to 2005 \$US from the 178 events (1900-2005) is estimated at US \$421 bn.
+The total amount of insured losses calibrated to 2005 US dollars from the 178 events (1900-2005) is estimated at US\$421bn.
 The large skewness in the insured losses per event and per annum suggests that it might be a good strategy to separate large losses from small losses for the purpose of prediction.
-It is often quoted that 80% of the total damage from all hurricanes is caused by 20% of the strongest storms.
-Figure 5 shows that the distribution of loss data is even a bit more skewed than that.
-In fact we find that the top 30 loss events (less than 17% of the total number of loss events) account for more than 80% of the total loss amount.
+It is often quoted that 80% of the total damage from all hurricanes is caused by the top 20% strongest storms.
+Figure 10.5 shows that the distribution of loss data is even a bit more skewed than that.
+In fact, we find that the top 30 loss events (less than 17% of the total number of loss events) account for more than 80% of the total loss amount.

 The relative infrequency of the largest loss events argues for a split that favors including more data for modeling.
-Here we use a cutoff of \$100 million (mn) and find that 113 of the 178 events (63.5%) exceeded this threshold.
-The remaining 65 events (36.5%) account for only 0.6% of the total losses.
-Thus it might be reasonable to assume that the small loss events are at the "noise" level.
-Time series' of the annual number of large and small loss events are shown in Fig. 5.
-The rank correlation between the two series is a negligible 0.06.
+Here we use a cutoff of US\$100 mn and find that 113 of the 178 events (63.5%) exceeded this threshold.
+The